darkred/Userscripts/Rotten_Tomatoes_Decimal_Rating/README.md

 *By default RottenTomatoes pages uses base 10 rating for TOMATOMETER and base-5 for AUDIENCE SCORE.*
 This script changes the latter's base-5 to base-10, and modifies both relevant tooltips, in order to be perceived more easily.
-It modifies these 3 elements:
+It modifies the following 3 elements inside the modal that is displayed after clicking "See score details":

-- multiplies `x2` the AUDIENCE SCORE **Average Ratings**,
+- multiplies `x2` the Audience Rating **Avg Rating**,
-- appends `(=6 stars or higher)` to the TOMATOMETER **descriptive text**,
+- appends `(=6 stars or higher)` to the Tomatometer **descriptive text**,
-- modifies`3.5 stars or higher` to `7 stars or higher`, in the AUDIENCE SCORE **descriptive text**.
+- modifies`3.5 stars or higher` to `7 stars or higher`, in the Audience Score **descriptive text**.

-*Note 1: this script uses the [setMutationHandler](https://greasyfork.org/en/scripts/12228-setmutationhandler) function (by wOxxOm)
-Note 2: after the new rottentomatoes.com layout (Feb.
-25, 2019), since v4 the `// @run-at      document-start` rule is no longer needed.*

 &nbsp;